AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * Multimedia Understanding Group Database (MUG);
 * Radboud Faces Database (RaFD).

-In practice, FEDC exploits the pre-classification implemented by the database creators.
-In addition to this, FEDC is also able to do several useful operations on the images, in order to simplify the neural network training operations:
+In practice, FEDC exploits the pre-classification implemented by database creators.
+In addition to this, FEDC is also able to do several useful operations on images, in order to simplify the neural network training operations:
-* scaling of the horizontal and vertical resolutions;
+* scaling of horizontal and vertical resolutions;
 * conversion in grayscale color space;
 * histogram equalization;
 * face detection to crop the images to face only.